 SAF’s collection has around 2,000 works of modern and contemporary art currently based at Golpo, the Samdani Family residence in Gulshan, Dhaka that can be visited by appointment.
 Works from the collection are regularly lent to institutions and festivals around the globe as part of SAF’s commitment to increasing international engagement with Bangladeshi and South Asian artists.
 A significant selection of works from the collection will be exhibited in the fall of 2018 at the MCA Chicago in a traveling exhibition entitled Many Tongues: Art, Language, and Revolution in the Middle East and South Asia, curated by Omar Kholeif.

-A permanent home for the collection is currently in development: Srihatta – Samdani Art Centre and Sculpture Park will open its first phase late 2018 and there are plans to open a permanent exhibition space in Dhaka post 2020, both designed by Dhaka-based, Aga Khan award-winning architect Kashef Mahboob Chowdhury.
+A permanent home for the collection is currently in development: Srihatta – Samdani Art Centre and Sculpture Park will open its first phase late 2018, designed by Dhaka-based, Aga Khan Award for Architecture-winning architect, Kashef Mahboob Chowdhury.
 Located in Sylhet, Bangladesh, Srihatta will house the Samdani Art Foundation Collection, accommodate space for up to ten artists in residence, and commission new works by world-class South Asian and international artists.
 Opening up new possibilities for art and community engagement in rural Bangladesh and raising standards for the public accessibility of institutions in South Asia, the first project realised on this site is Rokeya – an interactive sculpture created in collaboration with the local community by leading Polish artist Paweł Althamer in early 2017.